-The FY 2017 budget was built with the following priorities in mind:
+The FY 2018 budget was built with the following priorities in mind:

-- 1. Students performing on grade level in all subjects by third grade Expansion of the Pre-kindergarten program is one of the major initiatives included in the 2016-2017 budget.
-This expansion began in 2014-2015 with a four phase process with an ultimate goal of serving all four year old children in Beaufort County.
-The School District is currently in Phase 3, which includes the addition of four new pre-K classroom in a new wing of HHIECC.
+- 1. Students performing on grade level in all subjects by third grade Expansion of the Pre-kindergarten program is one of the initiatives included in the 2017-2018 budget.
+This expansion began in 2014-2015 with a four phase process with an ultimate goal of serving all four-year old children in Beaufort County.
+The School District is currently in Phase 4, which includes the addition of a new pre-K classroom at MC Riley Elementary School.
 Additionally, reading intervention teachers will be used to focus on literacy for grades kindergarten through 2nd grade.
-Summer Reading Camp was expanded to include all elementary students who are not substantially "on grade level" reading proficiency.
+Summer Reading Camp will include all elementary students who are not substantially "on grade level" reading proficiency.
 Literacy Coaches or State Reading Coaches are present in every elementary and middle school to train teachers on effective teaching strategies.
 Tutoring funds were also provided to every school for additional support to students.
 We believe these initiatives will provide the foundational skills for future school success. - 2.
-Expand choice opportunities for parents in each attendance area School communities began to offer choice options for all schools in 2015-2016.
+Support choice opportunities for parents in each attendance area School communities began to offer choice options for all schools in 2015-2016.
 Fifteen approved curriculum options are offered such as International Baccalaureate, Classical Studies, Language Immersion, and Montessori, among others.
-Choice options are being expanded in several schools for the 2016-2017 school year which largely include Career and Technology Education (CATE) programs.
-The construction of two CATE centers, one at Battery Creek High School and another at the new May River High School will offer programs such as culinary arts, agriscience, welding, automotive technologies, and public safety/law enforcement.
+Choice options are being offered in several schools for the 2017-2018 school year which largely include Career and Technology Education (CATE) programs.
+The construction of two CATE centers in 2017, one at Battery Creek High School and another at the new May River High School offer programs such as culinary arts, agriscience, welding, automotive technologies, and public safety/law enforcement.
 Hilton Head Island High School also offers culinary arts. - 3.
-Provide quality teachers and administrators in every classroom and building The School District has established a recruitment model that will be essential to attracting and retaining high quality staff in upcoming years.
+Support Technology Initiatives for student learning - The Connect2Learn initiative provides an opportunity for mobile devices to be placed in the hands of all students in grades K-12.
+In 2017-2018, the plan is to extend learning for all students in grades K through 12 outside of the school building by taking their devices home each day.
+This initiative will give students access to information, allow them to think critically, problem solve, collaborate and create while learning to safely, ethically, and effectively utilize 21st century tools. - 4.
+Recruit and Retain quality teachers and administrators in every classroom and building The School District has established a recruitment model that will be essential to attracting and retaining high quality staff in upcoming years.
 The School District partners with outside organizations to recruit teachers in high needs areas.
-The District's "Leadership Institute" was also designed to provide aspiring school principals with increased school leadership capacity. - 4.
-Increase technology opportunities for student learning The Connect2Learn initiative provides an opportunity for mobile devices to be placed in the hands of all students in grades K-12.
-In 2016-2017, the plan is to extend learning for all students in grades 3 through 12 outside of the school building by taking their devices home each day.
-This initiative will give students access to information, allow them to think critically, problem solve, collaborate and create while learning to safely, ethically, and effectively utilize 21st century tools. - 5.
-Teacher retention program The Board has authorized a locality supplement of \$1,000 a year increasing by an additional \$1,000 for each year a teachers returns up to \$5,000 limit.
-The Board's goal is to increase teachers starting wages to \$40,000 in five years to address the high cost of living in our area.
+The District's "Leadership Institute" was also designed to provide aspiring school principals with increased school leadership capacity.
+Retention efforts have been addressed with the provision of a progressively increasing locality supplement for teachers.
+The teacher supplement in the FY 2018 budget rises to \$3,000 and is expected to increase to \$5,000 by FY 2020.
+The administrator supplement remains at the \$1,000 level for this budget year. - 5.
+Continue current initiatives which have a positive impact on student learning outcomes The District focus is on further implementation of the essential curriculum framework, courses and resources.
+The curriculum includes English Language Arts, Mathematics, Science, Social Studies,